rodrigovirgilio/rodrigovirgilio.github.io/resume/Readme.md

 ## About me

+I have more than 10 years of experience and I specialize in Back-end Ruby on Rails.
+Building and supporting small, medium and large companies.
+Whether in monolithic or microservice projects, all using agile methodologies.
-I'm a back-end developer who is always looking to learn new technologies and who likes to work with challenging and creative projects.
+I'm always looking to learn new technologies and enjoy working on challenging and creative projects.

-I'm living and working in Lisbon, Portugal.
-My wife has Italian citizenship.

 ## Skills
 Operating System: Mac OS X - Linux - Windows